 No one deserves to be hurt or abused.

 In Wisconsin, a Restraining Order (also called an Injunction) is a civil court order that can sometimes help stop someone from hurting you.
 The order can give you a special protection status to try to keep you safe.
 It can order someone to not harm you, to have no contact with you, and/or other reasonable requests the court finds necessary to try to keep you safe.
-If you have questions about restraining orders or your safety, call Embrace at 800.924.0556.
 A civil court order is different than a criminal court case.

 There are 4 kinds of Restraining Orders in Wisconsin.
 The laws and forms to use for asking the court for a Restraining Order are the same across Wisconsin, but the process and how to file can be a little different in each county.
+Getting a Restraining Order requires two-steps.
+The first step is to file the paperwork, and the second step is a court hearing, which the person filing the Restraining Order must attend in person.
 Below is information about Restraining Orders in Barron, Rusk, Price, and Washburn Counties in Northwestern Wisconsin.
-To learn more about Domestic Abuse, Harassment, Individual at Risk, and Child Abuse restraining orders, click on the information below for guidance on the different types of restraining orders, filing processes, county-specific instructions, and additional resources that may be helpful throughout the process.

 *Please Note: Information on this page is not legal advice.
 Embrace advocates can only provide legal information.